tdworowy/kindle_highlights/md/The_Difference_Engine_(Gibson_William).md

       The Negro nodded.
 He spread his open palms, gently, a gesture like a blessing.
 “You were right, sir, and he was quite wrong.
 There is nothing to history.
 No progress, no justice.
 There is nothing but random horror.”

+      “As thinking beings, we may envision the universe, though we have no finite way to sum it up.
+The term, ‘universe,’ is not in fact a rational concept, though it is something of such utter immediacy that no thinking creature can escape a pressing knowledge of it, and indeed, an urge to know its workings, and the nature of one’s own origin within it.

+      The book does prominently feature three of the foundational touchstones of all things steampunk: giant airships, brass computers, and kinky feminine underwear.